Distill Visual Chart Reasoning Ability from LLMs to MLLMs: Methodology

 \paragraph{Seed Code Collection.} We start by collecting a small set of $33$ seed code samples, which we refer to as $C_{\text{seed}}$.
 These samples are sourced directly from the official Matplotlib gallery\footnote{https://matplotlib.org/stable/gallery/index.html} to ensure quality and minimize manual effort.
-Collectively, the code samples, each averaging around 40 lines in length, cover a diverse range of chart types, including common types like bar, line, and scatter charts, as well as more specialized charts such as bubble, contour, and donut charts.
+Collectively, these code samples cover a diverse range of chart types, including common types like bar, line, and scatter charts, as well as more specialized charts such as bubble, contour, and donut charts.
 All samples are verified for executability to guarantee the reliability of the subsequent code synthesis process.

-\paragraph{Self-Instruct for Diverse Code Generation.} To expand the diversity and coverage of the synthetic chart set, we apply the Self-Instruct method \citep{self_instruct}, which has been used to generate new instructions by presenting LLMs with existing ones.
-Plenty of works have demonstrated its effectiveness \citep{liu2024best}.
-In our approach, instead of instructions, we provide code samples as context, guiding the model to generate novel chart-plotting code.
-At each step, $3$ randomly selected code snippets from the code pool serve as few-shot examples \citep{few_shot}.
+\paragraph{Self-Instruct for Diverse Code Generation.} To expand the diversity and coverage of the chart set, we apply the Self-Instruct method \citep{self_instruct}, which synthesizes instruction data by prompting LLMs with existing ones as few-shot examples \citep{few_shot}.
+In our approach, we provide $3$ randomly selected code snippets as examples in each generation, guiding the model to synthesize chart-plotting code of the same kind.

-To diversify chart generation, a chart type is randomly chosen from 10 major and 32 minor categories for the model to synthesize.
+To diversify chart generation, a chart type is randomly chosen from 10 major and 32 minor categories for the model to generate.
 For chart content, we provide two topic options, allowing the model to freely combine or expand on these themes based on its knowledge, leading to varied topics and data.
 A chain-of-thought (CoT) process \citep{cot} is used for code generation, starting with the chart's background and data, followed by the final executable code.
 This step-by-step approach ensures logical coherence and code functionality.
 The generated codes are referred to as $C_{\text{easy}}$ for use in subsequent phases of the construction.
 The chart types and topics are detailed in Appendix~\ref{app:type_topic}.

-\paragraph{Evol-Instruct for Complex Code Generation.} To enhance the complexity of the synthetic chart set, we adopt the Evol-Instruct method \citep{evol_instruct}.
-Evol-Instruct leverages LLMs to evolve simple chart-plotting code into more intricate versions by presenting existing code alongside an evolution strategy as context.
-This approach addresses a key limitation in prior work that emphasizes the quantity of charts while often neglecting the difficulty of chart interpretation.